 - 1. Identify common errors in language and rectify them. - 2.
-Develop and expand Oral skills through controlled and guided activities. - 3.
-Develop coherence, cohesion and competence in oral discourse through intelligible pronunciation.
+Develop and expand writing skills through controlled and guided activities. - 3.
+Develop coherence, cohesion and competence in oral discourse through

 4. Develop the ability to handle the interview process confidently and learn the subtle nuances of an effective group discourse.